Letter of Credit Process

 - It acts as a surety.
 Therefore, this assures that the payment will be made upon the submission of documents agreed in the issued MT700 T&Cs.

-- Also, the supplier must meet all the terms stated in the MT700.
+- Assures the buyer that the supplier will meet all the terms of the issued MT700.

 For Exporters / Suppliers: